ChunjingXiao/CLAR/README.md

-# WiFi CSI-based activity recognition using Contrastive Self-Supervised Learning
+# WiFi CSI-based activity recognition using Contrastive Learning

 This is the PyTorch source code for the WiFi CSI-based activity recognition.